This post is by guest Blogger Leslie Storm Murphy. She's hella healthy so you should listen to her!

 Trans fat is bad for your heart, and the ideal intake is zero.
 But products that say no trans fat can actually contain less than 0.5 grams per serving.

 Check for words on the ingredient list such as hydrogenated oils and shortening, which mean trans fat is still present.
 Gotta love the sneaky ways manufacturers re-name the bad stuff…happens all the time!
-Here is a link for
+Here is a link for products that are more likely to contain trans fat than others.

 "Fat free"